JayBrown/Iri/README.md

 After installing `wunderline` you need to authorize the software by [creating a new app with Client ID and Access Token](https://developer.wunderlist.com/apps/new).
 Afterwards you only need to run `wunderline auth` in your shell.

 ## Installation
-* Download the OS X Service, expand, and double-click to install
+* Download the [latest release](https://github.com/JayBrown/Iri/releases), expand the archive, choose your version, and double-click to install
 * If you receive an error, open the file with Automator, and save/install from there
 * Manually set a keyboard shortcut in your System Preferences `Keyboard > Shortcuts > Services | General > Iri`, e.g. ⌃⌥⌘I